lumada-design/hv-uikit-react/MIGRATION_v3x.md

 selection
 ```

-The `selectDefault` prop was removed
+The `selectDefault` prop was removed instead pass a default selected `value`

 ### DropDownMenu